-Liquidity analytics focuses on the capability of pulling work to the in-progress lane of your Kanban board.
-So, it plots the chart based on the number of pulls into a smart lane for a specific period.
+Liquidity analytics focuses on the capability of pulling work to the in-progress column of your Kanban board.
+So, it plots the chart based on the number of pulls into a column for a specific period.
 You can also find the volatility trend in pulling the card into the value stream in the Volatility chart.

 Filtering the Data Set